 The following travel purposes do not meet the requirements of the ESTA:

-- Entering into service with an American employer
+- Taking up employment with an American employer

 - Studying in the United States